top of page

 Dreams are one of the easiest ways for past life memories to surface.
 Here’s why:

-• Your mind is in a receptive state – During sleep, the brain shifts into slower wave patterns (theta and delta), similar to the brainwave states reached in deep hypnosis and meditation.
+• Receptive State: During sleep, the brain shifts into slower wave patterns (theta and delta).
+These states are similar to those reached in deep hypnosis and meditation.

-• The ego steps aside – The part of you that doubts, edits, or rationalizes isn’t as active while dreaming.
-Without that interference, more symbolic and unfiltered memories can emerge.
+• Ego Stepping Aside: The part of you that doubts, edits, or rationalizes isn’t as active while dreaming.
+This allows more symbolic and unfiltered memories to emerge.

-• The subconscious loves symbols – It can use fragments of actual past life memories to communicate current lessons or emotional healing needs.
-Sometimes it gives you the whole scene, other times just pieces of it woven into a dream storyline.
+• Symbolic Communication: The subconscious loves symbols.
+It can use fragments of actual past life memories to communicate current lessons or emotional healing needs.
+Sometimes it presents the whole scene; other times, just pieces woven into a dream storyline.

 Woman meditating on a rock among wildflowers; past life regression near me